Unity-Technologies/GenericFrameRecorder/README.md

 # DEPRECATED
-This GitHub package is deprecated.
+This GitHub package is obsolete.
-Please get the new Unity Recorder from the Asset Store (https://assetstore.unity.com/packages/essentials/unity-recorder-94079)
+Please install the new Unity Recorder from the Unity Package Manager inside the Unity Editor.
-Use the editor builtin Bug Reporter to report issues.
+Use the Editor's built-in Bug Reporter to report issues.
 You can track and vote for issues on the Issue Tracker (https://issuetracker.unity3d.com)

 --------------------------------